port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/examples/Argo Workflows/trigger-an-argo-workflow.md

 2. Register an existing `Argo Workflow Blueprint Entity` in the catalog (<b>Recommended</b>)
 :::note
   This step is optional, but recommended in order to avoid having to re-enter the workflow input properties every time before executing the action.
-The workflow should exist in your Argo Workflow deployment instance as well. [learn more](https://argo-workflows.readthedocs.io/en/latest/quick-start/#submit-an-example-workflow)
+The workflow should exist in your Argo Workflow deployment instance as well.
+[Learn more](https://argo-workflows.readthedocs.io/en/latest/quick-start/#submit-an-example-workflow).

 :::
   <b> Here is how to do so:</b>
   1. The image below shows two ways of ingesting data to Argo Workflow catalog, in this example we will choose the `Manually add Argo Workflow` option